-I’m currently the School’s first Fisher Fellow and am co-teaching AP Psychology and Spanish.
-I’m also a soccer, cross country, and track coach, and I thoroughly enjoy advising freshman boys.
+I’m currently the School’s first Fisher Fellow and teach AP Psychology and Spanish lll.
+I’m also a budding Horse Faculty member, a soccer and track coach, and I thoroughly enjoy advising freshman boys.

 What my students call me